imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 ```

 Being a wrapper over the PHP Datetime, Carbon has a long list of static factory methods indeed!

-Even If PHP was allowing constructor overloading, I'd go for another technique that should be a part of every programmer's toolkit as Joshua Bloch mentioned in his book "[Effective Java](https://www.goodreads.com/book/show/34927404-effective-java)".
-A class can provide a public _static factory method_, which is simply a static method that returns an instance of the class.

 Another Good example is the `Request` [class from Symfony](https://github.com/symfony/http-foundation/blob/5.x/Request.php), which has a [long list of constructor params](https://github.com/symfony/http-foundation/blob/5.x/Request.php#L258)